Heppenheim, Germany: What to pack, what to wear, and when to go [2023]

 Travel neck pillow

-A plug adapter that supports outlet types C and F. Make sure to pick the necessary type.
-A lot of adapters currently sold are just plug changers and require your devices to adjust the voltage themselves.
-If your electronics can't do that they could get fried.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and F. It's important that you find the right kind.
+A lot of adapters currently being sold are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most areas.

 Power bank for devices